Manage Orders With Toast POS

 Check out the screen below and then refer to the legend to learn about the main features to your Quick Order screen.

-We'll cover how to manage your tables in the Toast Central article but let's touch on the slight differences in the appearance of the Quick Order screens vs. the Table Order screens here.
+We'll cover how to manage your tables in the Support Center article Manage Tables With Toast POS, but let's touch on the slight differences in the appearance of the Quick Order screens vs. the Table Order screens here.
 These screens will differ slightly, with the focus mostly being on more options for table actions in Table Service mode in a full-service restaurant setting.

 Check: